the love of quilting

 Women workers at the Red Cross Work Room in the basement of Hespeler Public Library, c.
 1942.
 Credit Hespeler Heritage Centre.
 Photographer Frank Johnston.

-In 2022, Maxine March and Jackie Maxwell decided it was time to share the collected quilts with the Canadian people.
-Before 2020, there may have been as few as 10 of these quilts that had been returned and were in public collections in Canadian museums.
-Combined, Maxine and Jackie had collected over 60 quilts, and they hoped to find one museum in Canada that would be interested in adding all the quilts to their permanent collection.
-When no Canadian institutions expressed an interest in accepting the whole collection, they enlisted Lucie Heins, Assistant Curator, Daily Life and Leisure, at the Royal Alberta Museum, to assist them in finding permanent homes for individual quilts in museums across Canada.
-(Lucie will be speaking about the Red Cross quilts on Friday, June 21 at 1:30 pm during Quilt Canada 2024 in Edmonton.)
+When no Canadian institutions would accept the whole collection, they enlisted Lucie Heins, Assistant Curator, Daily Life and Leisure, at the Royal Alberta Museum.
+She assisted them in finding permanent homes for individual quilts in museums across Canada.
+(Lucie will speak about the Red Cross quilts on Friday, June 21 at 1:30 pm during Quilt Canada 2024 in Edmonton.)

 Red Cross quilt, Jan Hassard label